strcode-yabu/easyVtuber/README.md

-# easyVtuber
+# easyVtuber Ver.2.0.0

-HTML+CSS+JavaScript makes the character talk.
-PWA Ver.
+HTML+CSS+JavaScript makes the Vtuber.

 **Only Google Chrome is guaranteed to work.**